mercado-joshua/mercado-joshua/README.md

 - ⚡ Fun fact: ...
 I love Anime

 <!-- https://arturssmirnovs.github.io/github-profile-readme-generator/ -->
-### Hi, I'm Josh 👋
+### Hi there 👋, I'm Josh

 I'm an aspiring Python developer who is passionate about making programs with Tkinter.
-I do it as an hobby. creating simple programs for learning different modules and for future use.
+I do it as a hobby. creating simple programs for learning different modules and for future use.
 I can also do web development.
 Searching and customizing web components to be used in later projects.
 You can check out my [portfolio](https://mercado-joshua.github.io/).

 [![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=mercado-joshua)](https://github.com/anuraghazra/github-readme-stats)